schmidtDETR/asuR/README.md

+NOTE: This repository is being archived as of DEcember 2025.
+The functionality of the package has been improved and is now located in the ASUbuildR repository, chosen to avoid naming conflicts with other R packages.

 This package is designed to improve the process by which states create Areas of Substantial Unemployment.

 Use of this file requires a file supplied by the Bureau of Labor statistics, of the form ST_asYY.xlsx, where ST is the state abbreviation